Hybrid LLM Routing for Efficient App Feedback Classification: Introduction

 \end{enumerate}

-\textbf{Paper Structure} In \secref{study_overview}, we describe the overview of our study.
-In~\secref{study_setup}, we provide a detailed explanation of the datasets and LLMs selection process, as well as the preparation of prompts.
-In~\secref{study_design}, we introduce our experiments and analyze the obtained results.
-In~\secref{rel_work}, we review relevant literature.
+\textbf{Paper Structure}: In~\secref{related_work}, we review relevant literature.
+In~\secref{problem_definition} we formulates our goal of this study.
+In~\secref{rq1}, we introduce our experiments and analyze the obtained results for empirical analysis of zero-shot classification.
+In~\secref{proposed}, we describe our two-tier LLM routing strategy.
+In~\secref{rq2}, we present the experimental evaluation of our routing strategy.
+In~\secref{rq3}, we present the experimental evaluation of first-tier model configurations.
+In~\secref{discussion}, we discuss the implications of our results.
 In~\secref{threat} We examine potential threats to the validity of our experiments.
 Finally, we present our conclusions in~\secref{conclusion}.